Clifford Group and Unitary Designs under Symmetry: Setup

+We note that the definition of unitary designs can be extended for general subsets of the unitary group by considering a distribution on the sets~\cite{scott2008optimizing}, and that our main statement is invariant under the extended definition, as we show in Appendix~\ref{SMsec:weighted_unitary_design}.
 From Eq.~\eqref{eq:twirling_def}, we see that unitary $t$-designs with larger $t$ better approximate the Haar random unitaries, which can be regarded as a unitary $\infty$-design.
 In this regard, it is known that the Clifford group $\mathcal{C}_N$ is a unitary $3$-design but not a $4$-design~\cite{webb2016clifford, zhu2017multiqubit}.
 Note that unitary $t$-designs are always $t'$-designs if $t>t'$, but the contrary does not hold in general.